DIY Summer Learning Workbooks

 How Workbooks will Benefit your Child

-Each kid completes the workbook for the school year that they will be entering at the end of the summer.
+Each kid completes the workbook for the school year that they are going into next.
 These workbooks allow me to get my fix of teaching my kids, and allows them to struggle in a safe environment where they can ask questions.
 They don’t have to worry about the pressure of not knowing the right answer in front of their peers, or getting behind because a certain topic or subject is difficult for them to grasp.

 I love sending my kids to school knowing that they won’t feel unnecessary disappointment in themselves for forgetting things over the summer.
 If they are learning things for the second time around while they are at school, it will stick with them better.
 Or, if it was a concept they didn’t understand completely with me, their teacher may be able to explain it in a way that they more fully understand.
 Win, win!